How Many Homes Burn Down From Embers

 Official reports show embers ignite between 60% and 90% of homes lost in wildfires.
 This article explains how ember-related house fires happen, and we'll outline steps that a homeowner can take to reduce their fire risks.

-Yes, flames burn down homes, but airborne embers are what start the fire.
+Yes, flames can burn down homes, too, but airborne embers are often what start the flames.

 United States Ember Research